MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/get-started.md

 Any Bing Ads user with a developer token can begin using the Bing Ads API.
 For advertisers placing a large number of ads or developers building advertising tools, the Bing Ads API provides a programmatic interface to Bing Ads.
 You can write your Bing Ads application in any language that supports web services.
 To get started with a specific SDK, see Get Started in [C#](get-started-csharp.md) | [Java](get-started-java.md) | [PHP](get-started-php.md) | [Python](get-started-python.md).

 ## <a name="quick-start"></a>Quick Start
-If you just want to see something working right away, follow these steps.
-You can follow the links inline for details and customization options.
+If you just want to get something working right away, follow these steps to get your Bing Ads user information.
+You can follow the links for details and customization options.

-1. Sign up for [Bing Ads](https://secure.bingads.microsoft.com/), and using the same credentials get a [developer token](#get-developer-token).
+1. Sign up for [Bing Ads](https://secure.bingads.microsoft.com/) and use the same credentials get a [developer token](#get-developer-token).

 1. Register a native app via the [Application Registration Portal](https://apps.dev.microsoft.com/#/appList).
 For details see [Registering Your Application](authentication-oauth.md#registerapplication).